How To Write Blog Headlines and Subheadings

 Generally, there should be at least three subheadings within a 500-word blog article.

-Using keywords in headlines and subheadings is not a requirement, but it is a good practice since it helps search engines identify the content and shows readers the main idea of the article.
+Using keywords in headlines and subheadings is a good practice (and often required by our clients) since it helps search engines identify the content and shows readers the main idea of the article.

 Don’t ever force keywords into headlines and subheadings when it doesn’t make sense or sound natural.
 You should still use the keyword in the body of the content.
 You can incorporate stop words, which are words that don't affect SEO, to make the keyword sound natural.
 Stop words include articles, prepositions, and pronouns like: